Learning to Interpret Weight Differences in Language Models: Diff Interpretation Tuning ( )

 \section{Diff Interpretation Tuning (\Dit{})}

 In order to augment a model with the ability to describe its own weight changes, we train a LoRA~\citep{hu2022lora} adapter $A_{M}$ such that when it is applied to a model $M'$ finetuned from $M$, the resulting model $M' \oplus A_{M}$ will answer natural language questions about the difference between $M$ and $M'$.
-Here and below, we use the $\oplus$ symbol to denote the application of a LoRA adapter or weight diff.
+Here and below, we use the $\oplus$ symbol to denote the application of a LoRA adapter or weight diff.\footnote{In the experiments in this paper, LoRA adapters modify every single \texttt{nn.Linear} module present in a model, with the exception of embedding layers.}

 To train the adapter, we first create a labeled dataset of $n$ triplets $(M_i, q_i, y_i)$, where each $M_i$ is a finetuned variant of a fixed model $M$ finetuned on a dataset $D_i$, and each $y_i$ is the corresponding natural language answer to a question $q_i$ (e.g. ``What topic have you been trained on?'') about the differences between $M_i$ and $M$.